animator/learn-python/contrib/pandas/Pandas_Series_Vs_NumPy_ndarray.md

 - **Heterogeneous Data**: Unlike NumPy arrays, Pandas Series can hold data of different types (integers, floats, strings, etc.) within the same object.

 - **Data Alignment**: One of the powerful features of Pandas Series is its ability to automatically align data based on label.
-This makes handling and manipulating data much more intuitive and less error-prone.

 Example of creating a Pandas Series: